 Solidity Programming Language

 Solidity is Ethereum’s programming language for writing smart contracts.
 Solidity is an object-oriented programming language with a syntax inspired by C++.
-The influence of C++ on Solidity’s syntax is apparent in concepts such as for loops, overloading functions, and variable declarations, among others.
-Solidity is specified for the Ethereum Virtual Machine (EVM) and code written in Solidity must be compiled to EVM’s bytecode before they can run.
+The influence of C++ on Solidity’s syntax is apparent in concepts such as loops, overloading functions, and variable declarations, among others.
+Solidity is specified for the Ethereum Virtual Machine (EVM), and code written in Solidity must be compiled to EVM’s bytecode before it can run.
 This means that the language is not human-readable once deployed on the blockchain.

 Overview of Ethereum’s Smart Contract Traction

 Ethereum currently leads other blockchains in the development of smart contracts (it has had a several-year head start after all).
-Electric Capital’s 2021 Developer Report observes that between 20% and 25% of new Web3 developers start out on the Ethereum blockchain.
-Some of the most popular Web3 applications, such as Uniswap, OpenSea, and Compound Finance, launched on Ethereum.
+Electric Capital’s 2023 Developer Report observes that 71% of smart contract code in all of Web3 is deployed on Ethereum first.
+Some of the most popular Web3 apps, such as Uniswap, Aave, and Chainlink, launched on Ethereum.

 Bitcoin Web3 Development Environment